bupt-ai-cz/TCVC/Readme.md

     bash test.sh

 The checkpoint 342000 in stage1 is finetuned for the NTIRE2023 video colorization challenge.
-And 340000 is the model we used in the paper, which can be download in https://bupteducn-my.sharepoint.com/personal/sqchen_bupt_edu_cn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsqchen%5Fbupt%5Fedu%5Fcn%2FDocuments%2FTCVC&ga=1
+And 340000 is the model we used in the paper.

+Model can be download in [Model_Released](https://bupteducn-my.sharepoint.com/personal/sqchen_bupt_edu_cn/_layouts/15/onedrive.aspx?id=%2Fpersonal%2Fsqchen%5Fbupt%5Fedu%5Fcn%2FDocuments%2FTCVC&ga=1)

 Any problem about the implementation, please contact sqchen@bupt.edu.cn